Dr-Gigavolt/dbus-aggregate-batteries/README.md

 The service starts automatically after start/restart of the Venus OS.
 After changing of aggregatebatteries.py, dbusmon.py or settings.py restart it by executing:

-sh restart - it kills the service which starts automatically again.
+sh restart - it kills the service which starts automatically again sh restart_dbus-serial-battery - the same for all instances of the battery driver sh restart_all - the same for both, battery driver and AggregateBatteries

 For debugging (to see the error messages in the console) it is reasonable to rename: ./service/run and start by: python3 aggregatebatteries.py